-Namzinc will manage the program for the proposed project and engage with their business partners to ensure that the norms of health, safety and environment are met.
+Namzinc will manage the program for the proposed project, engage with the business partners and ensure that the norms of health, safety and environment are met.

 The proposed development is expected to generate income and job opportunities for the local community.
 It is estimated direct and indirect employment opportunities could be created for the transportation activities.